Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 - Jobs per month: Capped at 20

-- What’s included: Basic scheduling, client management, invoicing, and a mobile app
+- What’s included: Basic scheduling, client management, invoicing, mobile app

-- What’s missing: Phone system, online booking, payment processing integrations, reporting
+- What’s missing: Phone system, online booking, payment processing, reporting

 Standard